Pain & Gain: Arrests

 In the film, Lugo escapes in Kershaw's go-fast boat, and at Du Bois' house, Kershaw asserts that he owns a boat.
 In reality, Schiller did not own a boat.
 Only Griga owned a boat; it was a tall yacht christened Foreplay.

-Near the end of the movie, Lugo is seen getting hit by a car driven by Kershaw, in the Bahamas.
+Near the end of the movie, Lugo is seen getting hit by a car driven by Kershaw in the Bahamas.
 This event did not happen.
 In reality, Lugo fled to the Bahamas with his fiancée and his parents, and neither Schiller nor the detective, Du Bois, was there during his capture.
 Instead, a multi-agency task force apprehended Lugo at the Hotel Montague in Nassau.

 At the end of the movie, Doyle has an attack of conscience, confesses, and testifies against Lugo and Doorbal.
-Instead of the death penalty, he gets 15 years but only serves 7½.
+Instead of the death penalty, he gets 15 years but serves only 7½.
 Carl Weekes, the religious and recurring drug-abuser part of Doyle's composite, drove the car that ran over Schiller and got 10 years for attempted murder; he served 7 years.
 Jorge Delgado, who actually testified against the rest of the gang, did so in order to avoid the death penalty.

-In the film, DuBois is portrayed as a retired police officer who takes over his "old man's detective agency" when he accepts Kershaw's case.
+In the film, Du Bois is portrayed as a retired police officer who takes over his "old man's detective agency" when he accepts Kershaw's case.
 In reality, Ed Du Bois III has been a licensed private investigator since 1960 and took over his father's agency in 1968.
 Du Bois continues in this capacity to this day.

 The end credits of the film state that John Mese was sentenced to 15 years and died in prison.
 While he did die of a stroke in 2004, his sentence was actually 56 years.

 Among the multiple major differences between the film and the real-life story, writer David Chen notes that the real-life gang member whose temperament is most like that of the character, Paul Doyle (played by Dwayne Johnson):

-In reality, the third man in the Sun Gym Gang was a man named Carl Weekes, who most closely resembles the Paul Doyle character in the film — both are trying to make a new life in Miami, and both are born again Christians.
+In reality, the third man in the Sun Gym Gang was a man named Carl Weekes, who most closely resembles the Paul Doyle character in the film — both are trying to make a new life in Miami, and both are born-again Christians.
 But Weekes is a weakling; Collins describes him as "a lightweight" who weighed only 140.
 Moreover, he's almost totally excluded from the later events in the story, in which sex mogul Frank Griga is killed.